Checkmk Conference #6 goes digital. Get your tickets here!

 Each button shown represents a type of command.
 Some require further information, such as e.g., a text for the acknowledgement.
 Please don’t forget the online help if you need information regarding a command.
 Clicking the button opens the confirmation panel:

 Important: if you confirm with Yes here, the chosen command will be carried out on all objects shown in the current window!
-If you first wish to make a selection there are two possibilities:
+If you first wish to make a selection there are three possibilities:

 - Go into the host’s or service’s detail display so that the command only takes effect there.

 - Set further filters by clicking on in order to reduce the list of displayed objects.

 Activated checkboxes open an extra column on the view’s left side where objects can be selected which the command will act on.
 A click on the small x at the top of the column will switch all of a table’s checkboxes on or off.

 2. Further commands